Tarrant County Health Department (Public Health)

 What readiness means for households and businesses

-Households benefit from pre-event planning: keeping vaccination records, knowing where official updates are posted, and understanding how to reach the county call center.
-Businesses overseeing food service, child care, or public venues should maintain continuity plans aligned with environmental health and emergency guidance, ensuring rapid compliance when advisories or control measures are issued.
+Households may benefit from maintaining vaccine records, following official county updates, and knowing how to reach the county call center.
+Businesses responsible for food service, child care, or public venues should keep continuity plans aligned with environmental health and emergency guidance.

-Public-health labs shorten the time between specimen collection and action.
 The North Texas Regional Laboratory supports disease control by performing specialized testing for pathogens under validated protocols.
-Faster confirmation supports quicker treatment, more precise contact tracing, and focused environmental or clinical interventions.
-When a clinician needs to coordinate a public-health–supported test (for example, as part of an outbreak investigation), the laboratory’s methods and reporting pipelines ensure results arrive where they need to, securely and quickly.
+Faster confirmation can support quicker treatment decisions, more precise contact tracing, and focused environmental or clinical interventions when public-health-related testing is needed.

-Learn about the North Texas Regional Laboratory and its role in protecting community health.
+Learn about the North Texas Regional Laboratory and its role in local public health operations.

 Regional Laboratory

-Explore Health Data and Information to see how the county aggregates, analyzes, and shares essential metrics.
+Explore Health Data and Information to see how the county aggregates, analyzes, and shares public health metrics.

 Health Data and Information

-The Health Department organizes services at the Fort Worth Main Campus and additional sites across the county.
-Because hours vary by program, always check the current schedule posted online before traveling, and bring required identification or documents for the specific service you’re seeking.
+The Health Department organizes services at the Fort Worth Main Campus and other sites across the county.
+Because hours vary by program, check the current schedule before traveling and bring identification or documents required for the specific service you need.

 Get current addresses, hours, and service menus by site through Public Health Locations.